Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Lugo, as of September 2025.
-Secure, high-speed access to the 0 cloud regions in Spain is achieved via private network extensions (PNI or wave) to the main interconnection hub in Madrid.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Lugo as of September 2025.
+Businesses connect to cloud providers such as AWS, Google Cloud (GCP), and Microsoft Azure through private network extensions or dedicated circuits to major interconnection points in Madrid.

 Power Analysis

-Power Grid Reliability: Spain's national power grid is modern, well-engineered, and highly reliable.
-Data centers in the region are supported by this sturdy infrastructure, with facilities typically built with redundant connections to ensure high levels of uptime.
+Power Grid Reliability: The power grid supporting Lugo is stable and consistent with Spanish and EU standards.
+Data center facilities in the region are built with modern redundancy, including multi-substation support and backup generation, to ensure high levels of uptime.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Lugo are positioned to serve the city's commercial centers and the broader provincial economy, which includes services, administration, and agricultural technology.
-This proximity is critical for local businesses adopting hybrid cloud strategies.
+Proximity To Key Business Districts: Data centers in or near Lugo are positioned to serve the primary commercial, agricultural, and administrative centers of the Galicia region.
+This proximity provides low-latency services essential for local government, healthcare, and logistics operations.

 Natural Disaster Risk